By Priyan Garg, Amity University, Uttar Pradesh

 Among the modern legal systems, the Anglo – American law is judge made law.
 It is called ‘Common Law’.
 It developed mainly through judicial decisions.
 Most of the branches of law, such as torts, have been created exclusively by judges.
 The Constitutional Law of England, especially the freedom of the citizens, developed through judicial decisions.

-Where freedom slowly broadness down, from precedent to precedent.
+According to Tennyson, “where freedom slowly broadness down, from precedent to precedent.”

 The above brief discussion indicates the role and importance of decisions on precedents in the development of law and their importance as a source of law at the municipal as well as the international level.